kurogane13/ISS-TRACKER-CLI-PROGRAM/README.md

 # CLI BASED ISS-Tracker-Program

-*GUI version of the ISS tracker program - Author: Gustavo Wydler Azuaga - 04/06/2020
+*CLI version of the ISS tracker program - Author: Gustavo Wydler Azuaga - 04/06/2020
 ---------------------------------------------------------------------------------------------------------------------

 This program is a CLI based python api-client that tracks the ISS (International space spation) coordinates.